DrHibbitts/Climbey_File_Converter/README.md

 **Script Usage**

-Currently only OBJ files are supported and the path to the file to convert is hard-coded into Main.py.
-To trigger the convert you would just run "python Main.py" in your terminal.
-This is only temporary, proper file support will be added soon.
+The script should be run from Main.py and takes various command line options.
+To see a full list of options run "python Main.py --help" in your terminal.

+For example, to recursively walk directories from the script location and convert them all in parallel you would do "python Main.py -r --parallel"

 **Examples**